Peggy Huston, Chief Operating Officer (COO) for Campus Shared Services

 Peggy holds a BS in Business Administration and Computer Information Systems, as well as an MBA in International Business from California State University, East Bay.
 She has earned various certifications for both project management and leadership.
-In July 2014, Peggy received the Leaders of Change award from the Network for Change and Continuous Innovation (NCCI) in Higher Education.
+In July 2014, she received the ‘Leaders of Change’ award from the Network for Change and Continuous Innovation (NCCI) in Higher Education.

 Look here to see a high-level organization chart for CSS.

 Jerry is a seasoned IT Leader who has worked around the globe building and managing IT Shared Services organizations.
-He believes that collaboration, integrity, and a strong desire to achieve are key factors in reaching goals.
+He believes that collaboration, integrity, and a strong desire to succeed are key factors in reaching goals.
 Jerry’s interest is in establishing world class IT Customer Support teams focused on superior service and high performance.

-Jerry uses his degrees in Applied Social Research, Psychology, and Education to develop his staff to their highest potential by building confidence and promoting team camaraderie – he enjoys working with others and likes helping others to succeed.
+Jerry uses his degrees in Applied Social Research, Psychology, and Education to develop his staff to their highest potential by building confidence and promoting team camaraderie – he enjoys working with others and likes helping others.
 In the words of a recent colleague, “Under Jerry’s leadership, the project progressed quickly and according to plans.
 Jerry was an excellent communicator; he kept relevant executives around the globe updated, consulted, recommended solutions, and proactively addressed issues.
 Working with Jerry has always been a pleasure.”

-Janet has more than 30 years of experience and expertise in human resources.
-Prior to joining CSS HR/APS, she spent her career holding a number of positions, with both consulting firms and human resources outsourcing firms where she provided expertise to business and organizations on a variety of human resource, benefits, compensation, payroll, and payroll tax matters.
+A frequent speaker at Human Resource and Process Improvement conferences throughout the U.S., Janet has more than 30 years of experience and expertise in human resources.
+Prior to joining CSS HR/APS, she held a number of consulting positions with human resources outsourcing firms, providing expertise to businesses and organizations in human resource, benefits, compensation, payroll and payroll tax matters.

-A frequent speaker at Human Resource and Process Improvement conference throughout the U.S., Janet holds a Bachelor of Science degree in Health and Human Services from The Pennsylvania State University as well as various certifications.
-Those include SPHR – SCP from the Society of Human Resource Management, Certified Compensation Professional, and Certified Benefits Professional from the World at Work Society.
+Janet holds a Bachelor of Science degree in Health and Human Services from Pennsylvania State University as well as various certifications, including SPHR – SCP from the Society of Human Resource Management, Certified Compensation Professional, and Certified Benefits Professional from the World at Work Society.